 For an enterprise to become sufficiently protected, advance preparation and thought is required.
 Data protection technology, backup best practices and staff training are critical for mitigating the business-threatening disruption that ransomware attacks can inflict on organizations.

 The best protection against them is to have a correctly architectured backup solution with best-practice backup strategies, and to ensure any cloud backups are adequately protected and available.
 That means having up-to-date copies of that data available elsewhere.
-Bacula Enterprise Edition provides industry-unique architectures and tools to implement these requirements and as such, is used by some of the world’s largest security organizations as their primary backup solution.
+Bacula Enterprise Edition provides industry-unique architectures and specific tools to implement these requirements and as such, is used by some of the world’s largest security organizations as their primary backup solution.
 For the enterprise, having an enterprise-grade backup solution such as Bacula is essential, because correct data backup, storage and compliance practice can be the main difference between a company's survival and failure.
 See more information on how Bacula protects large organizations from cyber attack here.